Jvk1166z/kingpin/README.md

 Alright, still in?
 Great!
 The supplies needed are very simple.
 Here's the list:

-* Working inkjet printer (preferably with color ink).
+* Working inkjet printer (Preferably with color ink).
 * A roll of scotch tape.
 * Something to put them in without bending or crumpling the tags, that's also easily accesable.
 * Something to cut the tags out with.
-(I like scissors for this, but if you dont have a steady hand, use an exacto knife or something.)
+(I like scissors for this, but if you dont have a steady hand, use an exacto knife or something)
+* The files provided in this git repo.
+* A working computer (If you want to make your own modifications), or a phone (If you just want to print the provided tag), either works.
+* GIMP (Yet again, only if you want to modify the template)

 &nbsp;

-And that's it!
-Get printing and get out there.
+And that's it.
+Get printing and get out there!